-- Retailer's total product offering is called a merchandise mix or product range. - Two levels strategic and operational: - Strategic: merchandise management includes the process of selecting the right items for the store. - Operational: ensuring the items are available when consumer want to purchase them.
+- Retailer's total product offering is called a merchandise mix, product range or product portfolio. - Two levels strategic and operational: - Strategic: merchandise management includes the process of selecting the right items for the store. - Operational: ensuring the items are available when consumer want to purchase them.